Moving From the UK to Estonia

 According to expats, the public transport network is prompt and very reliable.
 Buses, trolleybuses, and trams work from early morning to midnight.

 You can get one-time travel tickets directly when onboard in the vehicle.
-Although, a prepaid travel card is a more cost-efficient choice, and you can buy these in most metropolitan areas.
-You can use the travel card to get tickets and many rides, remember to top it up with some cash first.
+A prepaid travel card is a more cost-efficient choice, and you can buy one in most metropolitan areas.
+You can use the travel card to get tickets and many rides; just remember to top it up with some cash first.

 The inhabitants of Tallinn are lucky enough to get free public transport services; however, there are some requirements.